Mentoring Teachers and

 Additional Mentoring

-Should the allocated contact hours be exceeded, additional mentoring is available at £40 per contact hour.
+Should the allocated contact hours be exceeded, additional mentoring is available at £60 per contact hour.

 Designed for teachers and schools seeking deeper classroom integration and hands-on implementation support within the school environment.
+It supports the deepening of teacher training through a balanced approach that brings together mentoring and teacher education.

 Includes